cocoapods-ios-app/EZlearn/README.md

 ### Description
 Stop looking for good resources.
 Let EZlearn find them.

 Anyone seeking to learn a new skill, concept, or subject is the typical user.
 This person has a goal to learn something but does not have the time to find the resources online or does not know how to find them.
-Just by typing the name of a subject, or skill, or concept, the person has access to videos, articles, and links to learn.
-This person then select the videos and links he wants from the list and the app creates a folder for that person with all the saved links, videos and articles.
-This person can access that folder at anytime.
+Just by typing the name of a subject, or skill, or concept, the person has access to videos to learn.
+This person then select the videos he wants from the list and the app creates a goal for that person with all the saved resources.
+This person can access these goals at anytime.

 ### App Evaluation
 - **Category:** Productivity